danielegasparri/span-gui/docs/index.md

 3. **How do I load just one spectrum?**
 If you want to work with just one spectrum, you DO NOT need a spectra list.
-SImply browse your spectrum and activate the checkbox "I browsed a single spectrum".
+Simply browse your spectrum and activate the checkbox "I browsed a single spectrum".
 Set the correct wavelength units and click "Load!".

 4. **How do I handle a lot of spectra stored in different folders and within a lot of non spectra files?**